-During fiscal year 2021, ERSRI continued the implementation of strategic initiatives to improve customer service enhancements.
-This included engaging consultants to upgrade to ERSRI's website as well as efforts to (1) expediate the processing of pension payments, (2) reduce pension processing time, and (3) provide members with the ability to receive accurate on-demand benefit estimates.
+During fiscal year 2022, ERSRI continued the implementation of strategic initiatives to improve customer service enhancements.
+This included engaging consultants to upgrade ERSRI's website as well as efforts to (1) expediate the processing of pension payments, (2) reduce pension processing time, (3) transition to one-on-one counseling for members at time of retirement, and (4) provide one-on-one counseling to eligible members 5 years from normal retirement age, either due to data cleansing or clean accounts.